 - CSS Faculty Awards: Presented annually to students who have completed at least two semesters of study at MSU and who demonstrate outstanding leadership and scholarship.
 The recipients are chosen by a faculty committee.

-- Elmer C. Rossman Endowed Scholarship: Presented annually to an undergraduate student who has completed at least two semesters of study and demonstrates outstanding leadership and scholarship.
+- Elmer C. Rossman Endowed Scholarship: Presented annually to a graduate student who has completed at least two semesters of study and demonstrates outstanding leadership and scholarship.
 The recipient is chosen by a faculty committee.

 - James and Donna Kells Scholarship for Undergraduate Study Abroad.
 Scholarships are available to Undergraduate students majoring in Crop and Soil Sciences, to support participation in CANR Sponsored Study Abroad Programs.
 Study Abroad programs offered through other MSU Colleges, or institutions other than MSU are not supported by this scholarship.
 Application packet and Procedures.
 Description of Scholarship.